maxcroasdale/maxcroasdale.github.io/content/posts/dec-2024/loft-store.md

 ![](/images/1389.jpeg)

 I paint the chimney stack only to find that the mortar is rather damp.
 Clean it out and re-point.
-I'll paint it after the summer when it has hopefully dried out.
+I'll paint it after the summer when it has dried out.
+Hopefully.

 ![](/images/1412.jpeg)

+If this house is an example of

+`life-as-antagonism`

+_then_

-If this house is an example of life-as-antagonism then `what does not kill me, makes me stronger...`
+`what does not kill me, makes me stronger...`

 ![](/images/8434.jpeg)